trussworks/trussels-guide/docs/trussels.md

 Hosted every other Friday at 9a Pacific / 12p Eastern by a member of the leadership team.
 Got a question, get an answer, really...ask them anything!

 Can be found on the Truss Events calendar.

-## Resource: Working Groups and the Truss Events calendar
-Short-term projects are individual efforts or done via working groups (in Slack prepended with #wg-), and operational disciplines are done via committee or as a team. :lock:[More here on how those auxiliary groups work](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8one8z69nfc1).

-Many of the meetings for various groups can be found on the Truss Events calendar.

 ## Tool: Harvest (timekeeping)